-Changes in the Chinese Social Media environment are as fast as the Chinese economy grows.
+Changes in the top Chinese Social Media sites environment are as fast as the Chinese economy grows.
 And similarly unstable.
 Several years ago WeChat Channels and Weibo were the most important platform for creating content.
 But now they are almost forgotten.
 What’s next?
 Don’t think that TikTok 抖音 and XiaoHongShu 小红书are the only hot platforms today.
 World of social media marketing in China has lesser known giants like TouTiao 头条and ZhiHu 知乎.

 Recently the trends of social media marketing in China, thanks to growing e-commerce, are shifting from reaching and engaging the new audience to make people buy and providing trustful recommendations.
 Nowadays it’s highly important to persuade people to trust your brand, to create a good reputation and to provide an easy and fast way to buy and get exactly your product.